c-blake/bu/doc/tim.md

 ---

-A low tech way to estimate reproducibly Eq.1's `t0`, in spite of hostile noise, is a simple sample minimum.
+A **low tech** way to estimate reproducibly Eq.1's `t0`, in spite of hostile noise, is a simple **sample minimum**.
 This **filters out all but noise(minimum)** - far better behaved than average noise.[^5]  However, this gives no uncertainty to its estimate for principled comparisons among alternatives.
 To get a population minimum without error, one needs an **infinite** number of trials.
 We instead want to economize on repetitions.

-A low art way to estimate the error on the sample min `t0` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the population-min is guaranteed to be less than any sample min.
+A low art way to estimate the **error on the sample min** `t0` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the population-min is guaranteed to be less than any sample min.

-`tim` used to do an Einmahl moments estimator or an sdev(low quantiles) way but now is more sophisticated & reliable using the Fraga Alves-Neves estimator[^6] for the true endpoint to extrapolate beyond a sample min and samples of smaller windows to estimate its uncertainty (to side-step tail index estimation).
+`tim` used to do an Einmahl moments estimator or an sdev(low quantiles) way but now is more sophisticated & reliable using the Fraga Alves-Neves estimator[^6] for the **true endpoint to extrapolate** beyond a sample min and samples of smaller windows to estimate its uncertainty (to side-step tail index estimates).

 Usage
 =====